-This deal was a major setback for German and Spanish branches of European aerospace giant EADS, Britain’s BAE Systems and Italy’s Finmeccanica, companies which produce the Eurofighter Typhoon jet.
+This deal was a major setback for German and Spanish branches of European aerospace giant EADS, Britain’s BAE Systems and Italy’s Finmeccanica, companies that produce the Eurofighter Typhoon jet.
 According to reports, India picked the French jets because of lower costs.

 However, this was not the last time India would reject the Eurofighter Typhoons for Rafales.
-In 2014, the Indian National Congress was voted out of power and the Narendra Modi led Bharatiya Janata Party came into power.
+In 2014, the Indian National Congress was voted out of power and the Narendra Modi-led Bharatiya Janata Party came into power.
 Thus, negotiations began once again to secure fighter jets for the IAF.

-Fast-forward to 2016 and once again India favoured the French Rafale jets over the Eurofighter Typhoons.
+Fast-forward to 2016 and once again India favored the French Rafale jets over the Eurofighter Typhoons.
 Even though the Eurofighter Typhoons were €59 million (Rs 453 cr) per unit cheaper than the Rafales, India still inked a deal to purchase 36 Rafales.